-Then I read that the Greeks boiled and ate leafy greens as a cure for drunkenness.
+I once read that the Greeks boiled and ate leafy greens as a cure for drunkenness.
 I realized kale has not made its way into the cocktail world yet.
-While a kale cocktail may not cure drunkenness, try mixing up a few after your next yoga class.
+While a kale cocktail may not cure drunkenness, try mixing up a few of these after your next yoga class.

 The earthiness of the kale in this cocktail is balanced by the sweetness of the honey and the spice of the cayenne.
 I like using grapefruits because I can urban forage them in the early spring around the same time my kale is at its best.
 Feel free to substitute lime or lemon for the grapefruit.